Tips on How to Take Photos With Your Video Camera For Best Results

 Look at the difference in motion blur on these two photos that were both grabbed from some B-roll footage I shot some years ago.
 Both of these trains were moving at high speeds (don’t worry.
 I was standing far away from the trains myself and used a tripod and zoom lens).
 In the top photo, there’s only a little motion blur on the train, and the falling snowflakes are almost frozen in the frame.
 In the second photo, the motion blur creates long trails from the falling snowflakes and the moving train isn’t sharp.

-There’s a big difference in how much motion blur you’ll get with a shutter speed of 48 fps compared to a shutter speed of 120 fps.
+However, there’s a big difference in the amount of motion blur you’ll get with a shutter speed of 48 fps compared to a shutter speed of 120 fps.

-While shooting at 24 fps with a shutter speed of 48 fps is the preferred look in most Hollywood movies, 48 fps can results in a lot of motion blur if your subject is moving around and you want to grab a still photo.
+While shooting at 24 fps with a shutter speed of 48 fps is the preferred look in most Hollywood blockbusters, 48 fps can result in a lot of motion blur if your subject is moving around and you want to grab a still photo.

 This can be cool if that’s the look you’re going for.
 But if you want film your kids playing in the garden or your dog running around, and then try to grap a nice sharp image from that, you’ll want the highest frame rate and shutter speed possible.